Phrogz/PerfectGRUIndoorSchedule/README.md

 Searching the 85 million schedules for ones with the smallest number of double-byes overall we find that 16 total double-byes are required overall.
 No schedule exists with 15 or fewer double-byes.
-(I don't know why this is, it just is.)

 So, ideally, we want a schedule like this: